ropensci/webchem/README.md

 | [U.S. EPA Substance Registry Service (SRS)](https://cdxnodengn.epa.gov/cdx-srs-rest/) | ✅ | ❌ |
 | [Wikidata](https://www.wikidata.org/wiki/Wikidata:WikiProject_Chemistry) | ✅ | ❌ |

+#### Offline access

+For databases that support it (marked ✅ in the Offline column), `webchem` can download the database locally and then query it without an internet connection.
+Offline queries are faster, work without a network connection, and return the same results every time, making your analyses more reproducible.

 #### API keys

 Some ChemSpider functions require an API key.
 Please register at RSC